 what we do

-We like to make websites that are colourful and informative through use of a balance of text and images, and just enough styles and scripts to make everything work beautifully.
-Whilst a picture may be worth a thousand words, the words consume a lot less bandwidth and give much more SEO benefit, so in order to keep our websites fast, we like smaller pictures that are relevant and engaging, and not too fussy to work on a small screen.
+We like to make websites that are colourful and informative, using a balance of text and images with just enough styles and scripts to make everything work beautifully.
+Whilst a picture may convey a thousand words, the pictures slow your page loading down considerably, and the words are what gets your website actually found.
+In order to keep our websites fast, we like smaller pictures that are relevant and engaging, and not too fussy to work on a small screen.

 what we won't do

 We won't load up your website with gratuitous or unneeded HTML, images, scripts, or styles.
 We won't send your users off all over the web to grab stuff that makes almost no difference to the look of your website at the expense of their own user experience.